mitogen-hq/mitogen/docs/howitworks.rst

 Latch.put()
 ~~~~~~~~~~~

-:py:meth:`mitogen.core.Latch.put` operates simply by acquiring `lock`,
+:py:meth:`mitogen.core.Latch.put` operates by:

+1. Acquiring `lock`
-appending the item on to `queue`, then if `wake_socks` is non-empty, a byte is
+2. Appending the item on to `queue`.
-written to the first socket in the list before finally releasing `lock`.
+3. If `waking` is less than the length of `sleeping`, write a byte to the
+   socket at `sleeping[waking]` and increment `waking`.

+In this way each thread is woken only once, and receives each element according
+to when its socket was placed on `sleeping`.

 Latch.close()
 ~~~~~~~~~~~

-:py:meth:`mitogen.core.Latch.close` acquires `lock`, sets `closed` to :py:data:`True`, then writes a byte to every socket in `wake_socks`.
-As above, on waking from sleep, after removing itself from `wake_socks`, each sleeping thread tests if `closed` is :py:data:`True`, and if so throws :py:class:`mitogen.core.LatchError`.
+:py:meth:`mitogen.core.Latch.close` acquires `lock`, sets `closed` to :py:data:`True`, then writes a byte to every socket in `sleeping`.
+Per above, on waking from sleep, after removing itself from `sleeping`, each sleeping thread tests if `closed` is :py:data:`True`, and if so throws :py:class:`mitogen.core.LatchError`.